Video games in the United States: Riot Games

-Based in Los Angeles, California, Riot Games, is an American company that creates video games and organizes esports competitions.
+Based in Los Angeles, California, Riot Games is an American company that creates video games and organizes esports competitions.
+In February 2011, Chinese video game and tech company Tencent bought 93% of Riot Games for $400 million.
+Tencent bought the remaining 7 percent on December 16, 2015.
 In addition to developing various spin-off games and the unrelated popular first-person shooter game Valorant, it was created in September 2006 by Brandon Beck and Marc Merrill with the intention of creating League of Legends.
 Riot Games was purchased by Tencent, a Chinese corporation, in 2011.
-Riot Games is one of the fastest growing American video game companies with over 5,500 developers.The company had 24 offices worldwide as of 2018.
+Riot Games is one of the fastest growing American video game companies with over 5,500 developers.
+The company had 24 offices worldwide as of 2018.
 League of Legends produced $1.75 billion in revenue in 2020 alone.